0xGuvnor/crowdfund-frontend/README.md

 # Crowdfunding dApp Project - Frontend

-This repository contains the source code for a front end for users to interact with a Kickstarter-esque crowdfunding dApp, built using [Next.js](https://nextjs.org/).
+This repository contains the source code for a frontend for users to interact with a Kickstarter-esque crowdfunding dApp, built using [Next.js](https://nextjs.org/).

 The repository for the backend can be found [here](https://github.com/0xbagholder/crowdfund-backend).